Nimba-Solutions/auth-kit/README.md

 ### To contribute to on this project on github:

 1. Prepare your changes in a `feature/*` branch
-2. Submit a Pull Request to `main`
+2. Submit a Pull Request to the `main` branch